U.S.A. Based Manufacturer.

 3. Processing: The liquid whey undergoes various treatments, including filtration and drying, to produce whey protein concentrate (WPC), which typically contains about 90% protein.

-4. Flavoring and Packaging: The whey protein is flavored in high-speed blenders and packaged using specialized equipment such as dryers, mixers, and bag fillers.
+4. Flavoring and Packaging: The whey protein is flavored in high-speed blenders and packaged using specialized whey processing equipment such as dryers, mixers, and bag fillers.

 Essential Whey Protein Processing Equipment